BKPM to Launch Online Single Submission System (OSS) Version 1.1 on January 1, 2020

 On October 17, 2019, the Capital Investment Coordinating Board (Badan Koordinasi Penanaman Modal or “BKPM”) issued BKPM Letter No. 5743/A.8/B.1/2019 (“Letter 5743”) on Implementation Plan of a New Version of the Online Single Submission (“OSS”) System.

 Letter 5743 is addressed to the relevant ministries and local Governments.
-Letter 5743 explains the launch of the new version of the OSS System, called OSS Version 1.1, on November 4 [Based on the Latest Announcement No. 19/Pengumuman/A.8/2019 dated October 31 from BKPM, the launching date will rescheduled to November 11], 2019.
-In connection with the launch, there will be a suspension of the business licensing process from November 1 at 7:00 p.m. until November 3, 2019.
+Letter 5743 explains the launch of the new version of the OSS System, called OSS Version 1.1, on November 4 [Based on the Latest Announcement from BKPM, the launching date will be rescheduled to January 1, 2020].
+In connection with the launch, there will be a suspension of the business licensing process from December 31 at 00:00 – 23:59 WIB.

 In Letter 5743, BKPM instructs all Regional Governments to adjust their licensing systems in order to be able to integrate with the new OSS System for the purpose of ensuring compliance of the commitments of business licensing by the business actors.